🌐

 Options

-Enable Storage Sync
+Storage Sync

 Enable to sync storage if it is under 100KB.
 If the storage is over 100KB, there will be a notification and the Sync will be turned off automatically to avoid repeated errors.